-Welcome to our new, organic nursery passionate about environmental conservation and bio-diversity.
-We are a small operation specializing entirely in bee, butterfly, moth and bat-friendly plants, flowers and habitats - and are possibly the only horticultural company of this kind in the UK!
+Welcome to our new, organic nursery passionate about environmental protection and bio-diversity.
+We are a small operation specializing entirely in bee, butterfly, moth and bat-friendly plants and habitats - and we are possibly the only horticultural company of this kind in the UK!

 As of March 2019 we are members of the national...

 - Bat Conservation Trust

 - RSPB Royal Society for the Protection of Birds